alexandrosangeli/vimrc-config/README.md

-A simple yet extremely more useful vim configuration than how it comes out of the box.

 # Walkthrough
 - `syntax on` highlights syntax (works for most languages).
 - `set noerrorbells` disables sound effects (e.g. when you you press `backspace` in an empty file).